NOTICE OF PRIVACY PRACTICES (HIPAA)

 - Sale of PHI.

-- Any other use or disclosure not described in this Notice.
+- Any other use/disclosure not described here.

-Special Protections (Read Carefully)
+Special Protections

 Illinois Mental Health and Developmental Disabilities Confidentiality Act (MHDDCA)